Fiva-protocol/contracts/README.md

 The contract handles all essential functions for managing user-specific information, yield tokenization, interest calculation, sent token validation, and redeeming tokens within the FIVA protocol.
 This ensures accurate yield calculations and token management for each user participating in the FIVA protocol.

+## FIVA's AMM and Swaps

+As an initial solution for our MVP, we utilized the Dedust protocol.
+Using the Dedust SDK, we created pools for PT/tsTON and YT/tsTON.
+The Dedust SDK was also implemented to facilitate interaction with these pools, including providing liquidity, performing swaps, and withdrawing liquidity.
+More details about Dedust pools and the SDK can be found [here](https://docs.dedust.io/docs/introduction).

+Due to the unique nature of our protocol, a custom AMM is planned for development in the future to better meet our specific needs.

 ## Roadmap

 This repository presents the first version of the FIVA protocol contracts.
 After deploying and testing these contracts in production, our team has discussed new concepts and architectural solutions to improve the security, gas efficiency, and user experience of the protocol.